gyscos/cursive/doc/tutorial_3.md

 ## Linear layouts

-Our main screen is more complex than our previous examples: it is made of several views.
+Our main screen is more complex than in our previous examples: it is made of several views.
 There is a `SelectView` on the left, and three [`Button`]s to the right.
 But our [`Dialog::around`] method only takes one view!
-How will we do?
+How will we do this?

 The solution is to use a layout view to display multiple children side-by-side.
-[`LinearLayout`] for instance can display views in a line.
+[`LinearLayout`], for instance, can display views in a line.
 We'll use two of them:

 * One, set vertically, will hold the buttons on the right.